 - You’re engaged in or propose to do business in the U.S. or its territories

-You also can’t run an eligible business, which includes real estate investment companies, firms involved in speculative activities, dealers of rare coins, pyramid sales plans and more.
+Your business cannot operate in an ineligible industry, which includes real estate investment companies, firms involved in speculative activities, dealers of rare coins, pyramid sales plans and more.

-Neither SBA loan program is inherently better than the other, so it’s important to know the terms and conditions of both to determine the right fit for you.
-Here’s a quick summary of the differences between the two loan programs for real estate-related financing:
+Here’s a quick summary of the major differences between the two loan programs for real estate-related financing:

 |SBA 504 Loan||SBA 7a Loan|

-The maximum loan amount on an SBA 7a Loan is the same as the maximum guaranteed portion on an SBA 504 Loan.
-Remember, that makes up just 40% of the project costs, which means that you can fund up to $12.5 million with the help of a lender and a 10% contribution from your business.
+The maximum loan amount on an SBA 7(a) loan is the same as the maximum guaranteed portion on an SBA 504 Loan.
+Remember, though, that makes up just 40% of the project costs, which means that you can fund up to $12.5 million with the help of a lender and a 10% contribution from your business.
 You could go even higher if you put more money down.